 One of the most frustrating things about intra-race conversations around interracial dating, and particularly dating between black men and white women, is that there is this pervasive belief that it is impossible to both be a “proud” black person and date “outside the race.”
-Or put another way, black people with non-black partners are often accused of [...]
+Or put another way, black people with non-black partners are often [...]

 With regards to the Christmas pants bomber (not to be confused with this guy), Josh Marshall writes:

 The Times has run-down of what is known so far about Umar Farouk Abdulmtallab.
 Most you likely already know.
 Son of a wealthy, Nigerian banker who’d studied engineering in London.
-His turn toward intense involvement with Islam, if not [...]
+His turn toward intense involvement with Islam, if [...]

 Shamefully enough, I had no clue who Percy Sutton was or why he was important until I stumbled across his obituary on page 3A of my local newspaper.

-And though I’m usually wary of venturing into hyperbole, the Rev. Al Sharpton is not too far off in summing up the incredibly interesting and distinctive [...]
+And though I’m usually wary of venturing into hyperbole, the Rev. Al Sharpton is not too far off in summing up the incredibly interesting and distinctive life [...]

 Sara Libby calls Crash the worst movie of the aughts.